dcgreatrex/psychometricCurve_palamedes/README.md

 1. Download the content of the folder locally on to your hardrive including the folder structure.
 2. Open the Matlab script 'main.m'.
 3. Change the path on line 7 to represent the folder location in which you saved the downloaded content.
+4. If your data is stored in a different location the specify this on line XX.
+Note that the data must be stored in the same format found in the data folder contained within the downloaded package.
 4. Run 'main.m'.
-All plots will then be saved into the downloaded filestructure plot folder.
+All plots will then be saved into the downloaded file structure plot folder.
-Note - due to bootstrapping the script will take a long time to complete. ~20 minutes.
+Note - due to bootstrapping the script will take a long time to complete.
+This will depend on how many iterations you request in the main script.
 You can check progress by looking at how many plots have been output into the plot folder.
-There are 17 participants in total.
+There are 20 demo participants in total.

 ## References:
 * [Prins, N. & Kingdom, F.A.A.
 Palamedes: Matlab routines for analyzing psychophysical data.](http://www.palamedestoolbox.org/index.html)